xrdocs/8000/_tutorials/2022-08-10-ios-xr7-packages-manageability-on-cisco-8000-how-to-remove-a-package.md

   - XR7
   - Cisco 8000
 ---
-{% include toc icon="table" title="IOS XR7 packages manageability on Cisco 8000: how to remove a package" %}
+{% include toc icon="table" title="How to remove a software package from Cisco 8000" %}

 ## Introduction